-Regular interaction with animals can provide a number of benefits for people.
+Regular interaction with animals may provide numerous benefits for some people.
 These benefits include lowered blood pressure, reduced cholesterol, reduced stress, and increased physical activity.
-Spending time with animals can also have a significant positive effect on an individual’s mental health.
+Spending time with animals may also have a positive effect on a person’s mental health.

-Animal-assisted therapy is not used as a standalone treatment for addiction.
-Instead, it is used in combination with other forms of treatment.
-This can maximize the overall results of treatment and increase a person’s motivation to stay in treatment.
+Animal-assisted activities are not used as a standalone treatment for addiction.
+Instead, they are used in combination with other forms of treatment and may maximize the overall results of treatment and increase a person’s motivation to stay in treatment.

-Before patients begin animal-assisted therapy, education will be provided regarding the specific type of animal and the best way to interact with the animal.
+Before patients begin interacting with the animal, education will be provided regarding the specific type of animal as well as the best way to approach the animal.
 For example, the animal’s body language and behaviors will be explained so the patient knows what to expect.
 Additionally, patients will be taught which parts of the animal can be touched and which parts should be avoided.

-Common animals that participate in animal-assisted therapy include:
+Common animals that participate in animal-assisted activity programs may include:

-Animal-assisted therapy has also shown to reduce a person’s anxiety surrounding addiction treatment.
+Animal-assisted activities may help reduce a person’s anxiety surrounding treatment.
 Many people struggle with the thought of long-term sobriety and may experience anxiety during treatment as a result.
-The incorporation of animal therapy into a treatment program can help ease a person’s tension and promote a person’s willingness to participate in treatment.
+The incorporation of animal activities into a treatment program may help ease a person’s tension and promote a person’s willingness to participate in treatment.

-Additionally, animal-assisted therapy can support an addiction treatment program by providing the opportunity to use therapeutic touch to reduce distress and anxiety.
-Therapists are generally unable to physically touch patients.
-However, physical touch has shown to provide reassurance and support, especially in a treatment environment.
-Being able to physically touch animals can ease anxiety and promote feelings of closeness and safety.
+Additionally, animal-assisted activities may support addiction treatment by providing the opportunity to use touch to help reduce distress and anxiety.
+Staff members are generally unable to physically touch patients, but physical touch has shown to provide reassurance and support, especially in a treatment environment.
+Being able to physically touch animals may help ease anxiety and promote feelings of closeness and safety.

-Animal-assisted therapy can provide support in other areas of recovery as well.
-This form of treatment has been shown to boost confidence and improve a person’s overall mood during treatment.
-This can increase the likelihood of a patient successfully completing a treatment program.
+Animal-assisted activities may provide support in other areas of recovery as well.
+For some people, this form of treatment may be shown to boost confidence and improve a person’s overall mood during treatment.
+This may increase the likelihood of a patient successfully completing a treatment program.

-Animal-assisted therapy has been proven to be effective as part of a treatment plan for a wide variety of mental health conditions and substance use disorders.
-However, this type of therapy is not suited for everyone.
+Animal-assisted activities may be an effective part of treatment for a wide variety of mental health conditions and substance use disorders when combined with evidence-based modalities, but it is not suited for everyone.

-People who may not benefit from or who should not participate in animal-assisted therapy include:
+People who should not participate in animal-assisted activities include: